Key Takeaways

 Your next steps

-If you’re ready to get a HELOC, the first step is to compare rates and find the cheapest lender for your situation.
-HELOC rates and fees vary a lot from one lender to the next, so getting quotes from more than one company could save you serious money.
+If you’re ready to get a HELOC, start by comparing rates and finding the most affordable lender for your situation.
+HELOC rates and fees can vary significantly between lenders, so obtaining quotes from multiple companies could save you a lot of money.

 Time to make a move?
 Let us find the right mortgage for you